 There are three main sources of potentially hazardous materials within the study area.
 By far the main source of potentially hazardous material or waste is the fill used to reclaim areas of the Bay along the historic shoreline.
 Additionally, past industrial land uses and the presence of USTs containing fuel hydrocarbons and other substances are also significant sources of soil and groundwater contamination along the proposed alignment.
-The proposed project alignment includes a large area of reclaimed bay and tidal areas that lay either along or bayward of the historic shoreline.)
+The proposed project alignment includes a large area of reclaimed bay and tidal areas that lay either along or bayward of the historic shoreline of San Francisco.
+(See Figure 4.17-1 for the location of fill areas and the historic shoreline.)
 Materials used to fill the shoreline/tidal areas included general debris (soil, ash, slag, etc.) and sources such as dune sand as well as a large amount of debris from the 1906 earthquake and resulting fire.
 Fill material from these sources are known to contain elevated concentrations of lead and other heavy metals, polyaromatic hydrocarbons (PAHs), and fuel hydrocarbons.
 In many areas testing of this material often reveals concentrations of constituents of concern that exceed State or Federal hazardous waste criteria.